\\\ Dog Walking Beach Restrictions

 The general start date for restricting dogs on popular council-run beach location restrictions is 1 May through to 30 September each year.

 Some councils ban dogs on beaches and promenades during this period, other councils ban dogs on beaches but allow them on leads whilst walking on the promenades.
 Other beaches allow dogs on the beaches only on leads, and some beaches have a total ban all year, fortunately, there are not too many.

-These restrictions like local park restrictions are enforced under Public Spaces Protection Orders (PSPO).
+These restrictions similar to local park restrictions are enforced under Public Spaces Protection Orders (PSPO).
 Fines can be imposed by officials for failing to not adhere to the rules where dog wardens can patrol these areas.

 Restriction and other notices are placed in beach car parks, and by the entrance walkways to the beaches.
 Do check these guidance notices as beach restrictions differ from one beach to another.
 They’ll give guides and sometimes illustrative maps showing the zones where you can and can’t walk with your dog.

 Sometimes there are abnormal events, such as a boat being marooned on a beach, which may result in the beach being cordoned off temporarily so it’s important to check local social media before making your special journey.

 \\\ Dog Poop